danieledler/phylocanvas.gl/README.md

 ## Q2: Is this the new version of [Phylocanvas](https://www.npmjs.com/package/phylocanvas)?

 No, Phylocanvas.gl is a completely new library for tree visualisation, written to incorporate WebGL.
-This is not version 3 of [the Phylocanvas](https://www.npmjs.com/package/phylocanvas).
+This is not version 3 of [Phylocanvas](https://www.npmjs.com/package/phylocanvas).